blccrl68/INFONET/README.md

 # INFONET
- the repositorry for the INFONET internship
+ the repository for the INFONET internship